 - Each child in the Learning Tree program will be granted three weeks without tuition for family vacations each year (July - June).
-This vacation time must be used, it can not be carried over into the next school year.
-One week prior notice must be given to the school office.
-At the discretion of the director, we reserve the right to fill your child's spot if you do not return by your requested return date. - Temporary drops are considered and granted for extreme circumstances (i.e. surgery, hospitalization, death in the immediate family, or loss of job).
-Temporary drops are required to be three weeks or more in duration and are only granted once during a school year with director and business office approval.

-One week's notice must be given by parents/guardians when service is terminated.
-If the business office does not receive advance notice, the family may be subject to pay an amount equal to one week's tuition.
+This vacation time must be used; it cannot be carried over into the next school year.
+One week's prior notice must be given to the school office.
+At the discretion of the director, we reserve the right to fill your child's spot if you do not return by your requested return date. - Temporary drops are considered and granted for extreme circumstances (i.e., surgery, hospitalization, death in the immediate family, or loss of a job).
+Temporary drops are required to be three weeks or more in duration and are only granted once during a school year with director and business office approval. - Two weeks' notice must be given by parents/guardians when service is terminated.
+If the business office does not receive advance notice, the family may be subject to paying an amount equal to two weeks' tuition.